nickolashkraus/continuing-education/LFS101x/ch_4/notes.md

 ## Suspending

 All modern computers support **Suspend** (or **Sleep**) **Mode** when you want to stop using your computer for a while.
 Suspend Mode saves the current system state and allows you to resume your session more quickly while remaining on, but uses very little power in the sleeping state.
-It works by keeping your system’s applications, desktop, and so on, in system RAM, but turning off all of the other hardware.
+It works by keeping your system's applications, desktop, and so on, in system RAM, but turning off all of the other hardware.